 - Take care of yourself and seek support.
 Stress, depression and bodily neglect are not a great mix at any time of the year.
 Don’t forget to practice self-care and talk to your friends and family about how you feel.
 Also, many communities offer support groups for people who are grieving.
 Being around people who know what you’re going through can be very comforting.

 - Think about building some new traditions.
 Remember that it’s okay not to do what you traditionally do.
 Planning something totally different is not an insult to the memory of a loved one, and can be a positive way to ease some of the pressure.
 That said, one of the traditions may include planning a special time to celebrate the memories of the person who died.
-Some families develop creative rituals like decorating a miniature Christmas tree at the cemetery, donating money to a charity like CMHA, singing their favourite seasonal song, reciting a special prayer before the evening meal, or even just lighting a candle.
+Some families develop creative rituals like decorating a miniature Christmas tree at the cemetery, donating money to a charity, singing their favorite seasonal song, reciting a special prayer before the evening meal, or even just lighting a candle.
 Symbolic gestures like these can help families validate their feelings of sadness and overcome the guilt of enjoying special occasions.